KarimaMakhlouf/Impact_of_LDP_on_Fairness/README.md

 # Impact of Multi-dimensional Local Differential Privacy on Fairness
 Repository for the paper: On the Impact of Multi-dimensional Local Differential Privacy on Fairness.
+[Preprint](https://arxiv.org/abs/2312.04404) on Arxiv.

 (Here the link to the arxiv needs to be added and the bibtex for citation).

 # Codes & Datasets
 All the experiments are implemented in Python 3.
 We use Random Forest model for classification with its default hyper-parameters and we use the